astronomer/docs/learn/managing-dependencies.md

 ## Task group dependencies

-[Task groups](task-groups.md) are an Airflow concept allowing for grouping of tasks in the UI and for [dynamic mapping use cases](task-groups.md#generate-task-groups-dynamically-at-runtime).
-You can get more information on task groups in the respective guide.
+[Task groups](task-groups.md) are tasks that are logically grouped in the Airflow UI and for [dynamic mapping use cases](task-groups.md#generate-task-groups-dynamically-at-runtime).
 This section will explain how to set dependencies between task groups.

 Dependencies can be set both inside and outside of a task group.
 For example, in the following DAG code there is a start task, a task group with two dependent tasks, and an end task.
-All of these task need to happen sequentially.
+All of these tasks need to happen sequentially.
 The dependencies between the two tasks in the task group are set within the task group's context (`t1 >> t2`).
 The dependencies between the task group and the start and end tasks are set within the DAG's context (`t0 >> tg1() >> t3`).

 <Tabs
     defaultValue="taskflow"